nocobase/docs/docs/en-US/handbook/ui/fields/field-settings/field-component.md

 ![20240807092859](https://static-docs.nocobase.com/20240807092859.png)

-Need to expand more components?
-Refer to [Expand Value Field Components](/plugin-samples/field/value)。
+If you need to expand more components, referring to [Expand Value Field Components](/plugin-samples/field/value)。